The World’s #1 Executive Coaching and Business Coaching Blog (2017-2020)

 The leader, with his or her long-range perspective, inspires trust in people.
 At the same time, the manager, considerate of short-term requirements, knows how to get people to get the actual work done.
 In other words, while the leader focuses on answers to “what” and “why” questions, the manager focuses on answers to “when” and “how” questions.
 It’s easy to see how both leadership and management are essential to an organization reaching its potential.

 Many people have management jobs, but are able to get the best results by displaying leadership qualities as well.
 Focusing on efficiency (as managers do) is necessary, but so is focus on results and purpose.
 This is truer than ever in today’s business world, where people look to managers not just to assign them a task, but to help them understand the importance of that task.
 The late Peter Drucker understood that you don’t manage people, but lead them.
 Ultimately you want to make it so each individual can use their particular strengths and knowledge optimally.

 The best managers have leadership skills, and the best leaders have management skills.
 Knowing which techniques to employ in which situations is the hallmark of an outstanding manager or leader.
 It’s important to look at both the short and long term, to understand when the most important thing is to get tasks done and when the most important thing is to step back and understand why they get done.
 You have to be able to see both the forest and the trees.

-If you’re interested in balancing management and leadership to optimize your organization, I would love for you to check on my speaking availability.
 I’m available as a Leadership Keynote Speaker or to help in leading business retreats.
 My goal is to unlock the greatness in everyone in your organization so you can create the organizational culture that gets results and makes the world a better place.